underscoreio/essential-scala/src/pages/sequencing/sequencing-computation.md

 - an sum of values, which might represent a error message and a value we're computing with; and
 - a list of values.

 We use `map` when we want to transform the value within the context to a new value, while keeping the context the same.
-We use `flatMap` when we want to transform the value *and* possibly provide a new context.
+We use `flatMap` when we want to transform the value *and* provide a new context.

 ### Exercises